emrecanaltinsoy/emrecanaltinsoy/README.md

 ### I'm an AI Engineer in Smiletronix (Barcelona)

 - I am about to finish my PhD studies
-- I mm passionate about programming and learning new tools
+- I am passionate about programming and learning new tools
 - I love exercising

 ### Publications: